Battle of St. Quentin (1557)

-The Battle of Saint-Quentin of 1557, was a decisive engagement of the Italian War of 1551–1559 between the Kingdom of France and the Spanish Empire, at Saint-Quentin in Picardy.
-A Habsburg Spanish force under Duke Emmanuel Philibert of Savoy defeated a French army under the command of Louis Gonzaga, Duke of Nevers, and Anne de Montmorency, Duke of Montmorency.
+The Battle of Saint-Quentin of 1557 was a decisive engagement of the Italian War of 1551–1559 between the Kingdom of France and the Spanish Empire, at Saint-Quentin in Picardy.
+A Habsburg Spanish force under Duke Emmanuel Philibert of Savoy defeated a French army under the command of Louis de Gonzague, and Anne de Montmorency, Duke of Montmorency.

 Battle

 The battle took place on the Feast Day of St. Lawrence 10 August.
-Philibert, with his English allies, had placed St. Quentin under siege.
+Philibert, with his 7,000 English allies, had placed St. Quentin under siege.
 Montmorency with a force of around 26,000 men marched to St. Quentin to relieve the city.
 Facing a force twice their size, Montmorency attempted to gain access to St. Quentin through a marsh, but a delayed French withdrawal allowed the Spanish to defeat the French and capture Montmorency.

 During the battle the Saint-Quentin collegiate church was badly damaged by fire.

 Aftermath

 After the victory over the French at St. Quentin, "the sight of the battlefield gave Philip a permanent distaste for war"; he declined to pursue his advantage, withdrawing to the Spanish Netherlands to the north, where he had been the Governor since 1555.
 In 1558, the Habsburgs won again at the Battle of Gravelines.
-The Treaty of Cateau-Cambresis ended the war in 1559.
+The Treaty of Cateau-Cambrésis ended the war in 1559.